oinam/notes/_drafts/No.Phone.WTF.md

 # No.Phone.WTF

+A tool does its job, then gets out of the way.

 Digital minimalism definitively does not reject the innovations of the internet age, but instead rejects the way so many people currently engage with these tools.
 — Cal Newport